nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/installing-node-js/index.md

 Node.js offers 2 main release lines:

   - **Stable** (or *Current*): every new major Node.js release is considered "Current" for the first 6 months after the publish date.
 The idea is to give library authors the time to test their compatibility with the new release and do any necessary change.
 After the 6 months period, all the odd release numbers (9, 11, 13, 15, etc.) move to the state of *Unsupported*, while even releases (10, 12, 14, etc.) are promoted to *Long Term Support* (or "LTS").
-  - **LTS**: releases marked as "Long Term Support" get get critical bug fixes for a total of 30 months since the initial publish date.
-This make LTS releases particularly suitable for production deployments.
+  - **LTS**: releases marked as "Long Term Support" get critical bug fixes for a total of 30 months since the initial publish date.
+This makes LTS releases particularly suitable for production deployments.
 The most recent LTS is also called *Active LTS*, while previous LTS versions (still under the 30 months support timeframe) are called *Maintenance LTS*.

 Finally, the release coming from the current *master* branch is considered **Unstable**.
 This is generally a release dedicated to people maintaining Node.js or developers who want to explore new experimental features that haven't been yet included in any of the major releases.